felipet/gittutorial/git_basics.md

 *commit*, **Git** registers the changes against a previous version of every file that is tracked.

 When we add track of a file from our project for the first time, **Git** stores this *version* of the file.
-Every time we register a change of such file, **Git** identifies the differences between the previous version of the file and the fresh one.
-That means, **Git** only registers those changes, **not the entire file!** This is really convenient because a continuous register of each version for each file would end in heavy repositories, and a poor use of our storage backend.
+Every time we register a change of such file, **Git** identifies the differences between a previous version (not necessarily the previous one) of the file and the fresh one.
+That means, **Git** only registers those changes, **not the entire file!** This is really convenient because a continuous storage of each version for each file would end in heavy repositories, and a poor use of our storage backend.
 Every registered version of each tracked file can be recomposed using the initial version and the series of registered changes until the version you aim to recover, hence there is no real need to store an image of the entire file each time you perform a _commit_.

 Then, **what is a _commit_**?
-We can define a _commit_ as an entry in the history record of a project that identifies the changes between the previous image of a project and the current one.
+We can define a _commit_ as an entry in the history record of a project that generates a snapshot of the state of the project.
+When a file includes changes between the parent _commit_ and the current status, **Git** stores only the changes to the file.
+When a file remains untouched, it simply points to the _commit_ that includes for the first time the current state of the file.
+It also identifies the parent _commit_.
+This is very useful to reconstruct the full history tree of our project.
+So that's it (broadly speaking): a series of references to files and changes, and references to the parent *commit*s (some special scenarios might produce two ancestor *commits* rather than only one).

 Let's take a look at a project's history record: